Experience Orlando’s microbrewery scene in comfort and style with Hop On! Central Florida Brew Tours.

 - Downtown, East Orlando and North Orlando: World of Beer in downtown Orlando

-- South Orlando: World of Beer in Orlando’s Dr. Phillips neighborhood near Universal Orlando Resort
+- South Orlando: House of Beer in Orlando’s Hunters Creek neighborhood

 - West Orlando: World of Beer in Clermont, about 35 minutes west of downtown Orlando and 30 minutes north of Walt Disney World® Resort

-You'll have to arrange for your own travel to and from World of Beer.
+You'll have to arrange for your own travel to and from pickup locations.
 On-site parking is available, but if you don’t have a designated driver in tow, please opt for a taxi or ride-sharing service.

-Broken Cauldron Tap Room is located in downtown Orlando, close to Exploria Stadium (formerly Orlando City Stadium).
+Broken Strings Brewery (formerly Broken Cauldron Tap Room) is located in downtown Orlando, close to Exploria Stadium.
 When I took the tour, it was the sole pickup and drop-off location for Hop On!, and it's still featured in the current Downtown route.
-The name is derived from the fact that Orlando’s Broken Strings Brewery and Black Cauldron Brewing use the location.

 Having always been partial to dark, rich beers, I chose their Breakfast Stout … which turned out to be the only thing on the menu not brewed in Orlando!
 Still, it was delicious, and the Orlando originals on tap earned rave reviews from my group.

 Another nice aspect of this tour is that you can get up close and personal with the breweries’ equipment, starting with Broken Cauldron.
 Plus, the staff was eager to discuss their artistry at each stop.